SayefReyadh/serverless-offline-sqs-example-typescript/README.md

 **Start and Run the Project Offline**

-First you need to install docker in your OS.
-After installation, run the following commands in two cmd.
+Run the following commands in two cmd.

 ```
 npm run start-elastic-mq